Bayesian Neural Network Surrogates for Bayesian Optimization of Carbon Capture and Storage Operations: Problem description

 \subsection{Case study 1}

-In the placement optimum case, while the target injection rate of 170 MMscf/day is managed to remain constant for 23 years, it expectedly and rapidly drops off after this period.
-Due to gas breakthrough, producers operate under a reduced rate than the constant predefined target one, resulting in a pressure increase and a subsequent drop in gas injection rate due to the max bottomhole pressure constraint.
+In the placement optimum case, while the target injection rate of 170 MMscf/day remains constant for $\sim23$ years and then drops rapidly.
+Due to gas breakthrough, producers operate below their target rates, resulting in a pressure increase and a subsequent drop in gas injection rate due to the max bottomhole pressure constraint.
 In this case study, the group control policy of the injection wells is necessary since ideally, a constant total sequestration rate would be essential to honor the operator's contracts to the emitters, therefore it needs to remain constant and it has been kept at the same value of 170 MMscf/day.
-However in search for more operational decision variables and increased flexibility, the group control policy has been removed from the producers.
-By making them independent, it is hoped that BO can find target production rates for each well independently so as the target injection rate is honored throughout the project's lifespan without unnecessary CO$_2$ recycling.
+However, in search for more operational decision variables and increased flexibility, the group control policy has been removed from the producers.
+By making them independent, BO is used to identify target production rates for each well independently so as the target injection rate is honored throughout the project's lifespan without unnecessary CO$_2$ recycling.
 This is a classic single objective optimization problem, formulated in Eq. \ref{eq28}.

-where $f(\mathbf{x})$ corresponds to the change in actual sequestration rate of the whole field $Q_{CO_2}^{\text{inj}}$ per timestep minus a correction $Q_{CO_2}^{\text{prod}}$ to penalize CO$_2$ recycling.
+where $f(\mathbf{x})$ penalizes deviations from constant injection and also penalizes CO$_2$ recycling per timestep through the term $Q_{CO_2}^{\text{prod}}(t)$.
 The term $k(t)\propto 1/t$ is utilized to penalize harder the injection rate drop at the initial stages of the project as opposed to the latter ones.
 This objective is sampled by simulation runs.
-Furthermore $\mathbf{x}$ are the decision variables, in this case the target production rate of each producer and the maximum breakthrough allowed.
+Furthermore $\mathbf{x}$ are the decision variables, in this case the target production rate of each producer and the breakthrough control.
 The constraints $g_i(\mathbf{x}) \leq 0$, are the bounds of the decision variables and the bottomhole pressure constraints which are handled by the simulator and thus need not be introduced directly in the optimization formulation.
 Decision variables and constraints can be seen in detail in Table \ref{tab4}

 Since in practice, BO managed to easily converge to an optimal scenario where injection rate is kept constant throughout the development, a second variation of this case is also examined by trying to increase the injection rate, using it as an extra decision variable rather than fixing it at 170 MMscf/day.
 The decision variables of the second variation of Case study 1 can be seen in Table \ref{tab5}.